 How to Delete a Stubborn Undeletable File or Folder in Windows

 There are umpteen software programs that help you release the lock on a file/folder by some application.
 Utilities like Unlocker and Process Explorer will help you forcibly close the file or folder handle and then delete the file or folder.

 Before resorting to using those programs, first see if you can delete the stubborn file after logging off and logging in again, or after a restart cycle.
 It helps in most cases.
 Even better, start Windows in Safe mode and delete the stubborn file or folder.
-See how to Start your PC in safe mode in Windows 10.
+See how to Start your PC in safe mode in Windows 10 or 11.

 If you want to delete the file or folder without having to restart Windows, you can use tools like Process Explorer or Unlocker.
 These tools help you find the program/executable is causing the problem, release the lock and delete the file.

 You can also use the built-in Resource Monitor to view the offending program, but Resource Monitor can’t be used to close the file handle.
 For more information, see the post Find Which Process Has Locked a File Without 3rd Party Tools.

 File Explorer may sometimes have a lock on media files hooked up by its shell extensions generally.
 If that’s the case, cleanly exiting the Explorer shell will help.
 Here is how to cleanly terminate and restart the Explorer shell in Windows 7 through 10.